-The resulting allocations at the overall asset class level are similar to those for our House View portfolios at all risk levels.
-However, the total equity allocations are a few percentage points higher for two reasons.
-First, the fixed income allocation has lower total risk exposure, in part a consequence of excluding emerging market debt.
-Second, there are no explicit allocations to US small-cap and emerging market equities.
-By taking on less risk with both fixed income and equities, we are able to increase the equity allocation, thereby keeping the estimated total return and total risk comparable to the House View portfolios.
+The allocations at the overall asset class level are similar to those for our House View portfolios at all risk levels.
+However, the total equity allocations are up to five percentage points higher because the fixed income allocation has lower total risk exposure, a consequence of excluding US high-yield corporate bonds and emerging market debt.
+With less risk in the fixed income portion, the higher equity allocation helps the portfolio achieve an estimated total return and total risk comparable to the House View portfolios.

-Within the asset classes, the allocations are made to the different SI-specific equity and fixed income sub-asset classes: ESG thematic, ESG leaders, ESG improvers, and ESG engagement within equities; and multi-lateral development bank bonds, municipal bonds, green bonds, corporate bond ESG leaders, and ESG engagement high yield bonds within fixed income.
+Within the asset classes, the allocations are to the different SI-specific equity and fixed income sub-asset classes and styles: ESG thematic, ESG leaders, ESG improvers and ESG engagement within equities; and global multilateral development bank (MDB) bonds, sustainable municipal bonds, green bonds, and corporate bond ESG leaders within fixed income.
 The proportional allocations within equities are roughly similar across all risk profiles, with all allocations increasing with the risk profile.
-The total allocation to the thematic and engagement categories-the two with higher potential impact and sustainable objectives-is also close to the combined allocation to the ESG leaders and improvers categories for all profiles.
-In fixed income, the allocations for each category decrease as the risk profile increases, with the exception of ESG HY.
-MDB bonds are the safest of all the fixed income sub-asset classes, and we retained a minimum amount to provide portfolio protection in the event of risk scenarios arising.
+The total allocation to the thematic and engagement categories-the two with higher impact potential-is also close to the combined allocation to the ESG leaders and improvers categories for all profiles.
+In fixed income, the allocations for each category decrease as the risk profile increases.
+MDB bonds are considered to be the safest of all the fixed income sub-asset classes, and we retained a minimum amount to provide portfolio protection in the event of risk scenarios arising.

 The allocations were determined using the UBS Capital Market Assumptions (CMAs) for each asset class.
-However, because the asset class categories were defined also using SI criteria, we currently do not have CMA estimates for them.
+However, because the asset class categories were defined also using SI criteria, we currently do not have specific CMA estimates for them.
 Instead, we used the CMAs for the benchmarks that most closely match these SI asset classes.
-For example, the SI thematic equities category will result in allocations to stocks around the world.
-Thus, the CMAs for global equities, reflected by the MSCI ACWI index, were used to determine the allocation for SI thematic.
-The same approach was used for other line items in the allocation.
-These risk and return assumptions may change as certain sustainable asset classes and strategies mature and find acceptance as mainstream investment approaches.
-As that happens, we will adapt these SAAs to the changing environment and risk-return attributes.
+For example, the SI thematic equities category will translate to allocations to stocks around the world.
+Thus, the CMAs for global equities, reflected by the MSCI All Country World Index (MSCI ACWI), were used.
+The same approach was used for other line items.
+These risk and return assumptions may change as sustainable asset classes and strategies mature and find greater acceptance as a mainstream investment approach.